lodlock/gradle-gitdroid/README.md

 # Gradle GitDroid (gradle-gitdroid)

 This gradle plugin is designed for allowing Android dependencies using git.
 This allows you to use any Android library from a git repo based on commit or branch.

+**This project is still in development**

 ### What this plugin does
 * Looks for dependencies that have a git extension